 “If there’s an ignition, gusts of 85 to 100 mph will potentially carry embers for up to a mile or more, resulting in a fast-moving fire that could be challenging to contain,” the fire rescue said.

-Temperatures are expected to hit 71 degrees and humidity levels will likely dip to the lower teens and possibly even single digits, forecasters predicted.
+Temperatures were expected to reach 70 degrees and humidity levels will likely dip to the lower teens and possibly even single digits, forecasters predicted.

 Boulder authorities shut down access to all city-owned open-space and mountain parks until 10 p.m.
 Friday “as a fire prevention and visitor safety measure.”